MattSegal/FlaskDeploy/readme.md

 * Add MYSQL database backup and restore functionality
 * Add SSH setup
 * Add zip and transfer step to reduce deploy time

+**Branching**

+Ideally all new work should be done on dev and then merged into master when it seems to work ok.
+This is done so that there is always an easily accesible working instance of the app.

+* master - last working iteration, should work
+* dev - add new features, might not work